AsteriskAmpersand/Ice-Stable/README.md

     - Status modifiers increased by an additional 1.0x.
     - > This change compensates for the loss of status application on the first hit.
 - Clutch Claw Weapon Attack:
+  - First Hit:
+    - No changes.
-  - Repeated Hits:
+  - Second Hit + Repeated Hits + Final Hit:
-    - Merged into a single hit.
+    - Combined into a single larger hit.
-    - MV changed to 25 (was 6 per hit).
+    - MV changed to 90 (was at minimum 6+6+60).
-    - Element and Status Modifiers changed to 2.0x (was 0.5x per hit).
+    - Element and Status Modifiers changed to 4.0x (was at minimum 1.0x+0.5x+1.0x).
-    - > This change brings sharpness drain more in-line with other GS attacks.
-  - Final Hit:
-    - Partbreak Modifier increased to 1.85x (up from 1.0x).
+    - Partbreak Modifier changed to 1.5x (was 0.0x+0.0x+1.0x).
-    - > This change compensates for earlier hits having Partbreak Modifiers of 0.0x.
+      - > Compensates for first hit having a Partbreak Modifier of 0.0x.
+    - Softening Buildup changed to 70 (was 30+40+0).

 ### ──────────【 Sword & Shield 】────────── ###
 There are no changes yet for this weapon.